osahris/rps-portal/README.md

         # import test group from parent_realm
         - name: "test"
           type: "group"
+        # import test2 group from group test in parent_realm
+        - name: "test2"
+          type: "group"
+          from: "test"
         # assign "test" role when user is in "test2" group in parent_realm
         - name: "test"
           type: "role_from_group"